pymedphys/pymedphys/lib/pymedphys/docs/README.rst

 What is PyMedPhys?
 ------------------

-An open-source Medical Physics python library with a focus on being a place to share, review, improve, and transparently learn off of each other's code.
-It is inspired by the collaborative work of our physics peers in astronomy and their `Astropy Project`_.
+PyMedPhys is an open-source Medical Physics python library built by an open community that values and prioritises code sharing, review, improvement, and learning from each other.
+It is inspired by the collaborative work of our physics peers in astronomy and the `Astropy Project`_.
 PyMedPhys is available on `PyPI`_ and `GitHub`_.

 .. _`Astropy Project`: http://www.astropy.org/
 .. _`PyPI`: https://pypi.org/project/pymedphys/